natefinch/npf/content/blog/check-and-handle.md

 if statement that I can easily slot more lines into, in order to make the error more useful and do other things on the error path.
 With `check`, that space in the code doesn't exist.
-There's a barrier to making that code handle errors better - now you have to remove the check call and swap in an if statement.
-Yes, you can add a new handle section, but that applies globally to any further errors returns in the function, not just for this one specific error.
-Most of the time I want to add information about one specific error.
+There's a barrier to making that code handle errors better - now you have to remove `check` and swap in an if statement.
+Yes, you can add a new `handle` section, but that applies globally to any further errors returns in the function, not just for this one specific error.
+Most of the time I want to add information about one specific error case.

-So, for example, in the code above, I would want a different error message for A failing AtoI vs. B failing AtoI.... because in real code, which one is the problem may not be obvious if the error message just says "either A or B is a problem".
+So, for example, in the code above, I would want a different error message for A failing Atoi vs. B failing Atoi.... because in real code, which one is the problem may not be obvious if the error message just says "either A or B is a problem".